-- Students must conduct a daily self-check (See Appendix B Student Checklists) before coming to campus. - Designated screeners: School employees may function as designated screeners for students and non-employees.
+- Please see updated symptom checklist which distinguished between higher & lower rise (page 35). - Students must conduct a daily self-check (See Appendix B Student Checklists) before coming to campus. - Designated screeners: School employees may function as designated screeners for students and non-employees.
 Administration and Office Manager will serve as screeners for faculty and staff. - A temperature check and symptom check will be conducted for all persons entering campus, and staff will complete an additional screening document (See Appendix B) via Google Forms. - Unless otherwise so directed by the county health officer, the maximum temperature for someone to be admitted to campus is 100.4 degrees Fahrenheit. - During the day, any person experiencing or showing symptoms will report to the office designated isolation space for screening. - The principal will retain electronic record of employee temperatures for a minimum of 90 days. - If a staff member already at school shows symptoms described above, a supervisor will allow them to go home without penalty for that day. - The Diocese is working with the County of Sacramento to provide testing for faculty and staff at regular intervals.
-The Diocese will notify principals of the testing schedule once established in collaboration with the County.
+Principals have received an HR memorandum to that effect. - The school principal and/or contact tracer shall update the CSD Executive Assistant every Monday regarding confirmed COVID-19 cases among staff and students from the previous week.